Robert Ridgway: Early life and family

-Ridgway was born in Mount Carmel, Illinois to David and Henrietta (née Reed) Ridgway.
+Ridgway was born in Mount Carmel, Illinois, on July 2, 1850, to David and Henrietta (née Reed) Ridgway.
 He was the oldest of ten children.
 He was educated at common schools in his native town, where he showed a special fondness for natural history.
 This interest to explore nature, both shooting with a gun given to him by his father, as well as drawing from life, was encouraged by his parents, his uncle William, and his aunt Fannie Gunn.

 In 1871 he met Julia Evelyn Perkins, the daughter of one of the engravers for The History of North American Birds.
 Ridgway's courtship of the girl who became known as "Evvie" lasted until she reached the age of eighteen, and they were married on October 12, 1875.

 Ornithological training and the King expedition

 In 1864, at the age of thirteen, the young Ridgway wrote to the Commissioner of Patents, seeking advice on the identification of a bird he had seen.
 He enclosed a full-sized color drawing of what turned out to be a pair of purple finches.
 His letter eventually was referred to Spencer Fullerton Baird of the Smithsonian Institution.
 Baird replied, identifying the bird and praising the boy's artistic abilities, yet cautioning him to learn and use the scientific names of birds in further correspondence.

 The mentor and protégé continued their exchange of letters, which led to Ridgway's appointment, in the spring of 1867, as the naturalist on Clarence King's Survey of the 40th Parallel.
 After a brief, intensive stint of training in Washington, where he learned to prepare study skins, Ridgway joined the expedition in May.
 Starting from Sacramento, California, the team explored parts of Nevada, Utah Territory, and Idaho Territory.
 A highlight of the trip was a stop at Nevada's Pyramid Lake.
 In the fall of 1868, the members of the team were reduced for funding reasons, but Ridgway returned in 1869 for more work in Utah.
 In an undertaking that lasted nearly two years, Ridgway collected 1,522 bird-related specimens (753 nests and eggs and 769 skins) and served as a key member on one of the four great surveys of the American West.
 He observed 262 species, most of these on the western slope of the Sierra Nevada.
 He had written most of his portion of King's report by 1872, but the "Ornithology" section was not published until 1877.